xup6YJ/Modeling/README.md

 # Modeling
 This is a modeling and evaluation example for a binary class structure data classification, modeling techniques including Machine Learning and Deep Learning.
 Bootstrap modeling and Result Plotting functions are included.
+- A collaboration research using DL and ML with professor Shi in Kaohsiung Medical University

 # Universal Function
 - ["Evaluation.py"](https://github.com/xup6YJ/Modeling/blob/main/Code/Evaluation.py) for outputting prediction result including Confusion Matrix, ROCurve, Sensitivity, Specificity, PPV, NPV, F1-Score(used by all of the modeling source code).
 Plotting confusion matrix on heap map as example below(Function 'plot_confusion').